-Now down-loadable in its entirety, my 1994 classic, the editor’s cut of “Building Community Capacity: The Potential of Community Foundations.”
+As seen on TV!
+Download free, the editors cut of my 1994 classic, “Building Community Capacity: The Potential of Community Foundations.”

-I still consider this initiative the best for strengthening the leadership roles and capacities of community foundations.
+Our evaluation concludes with the assessment that this initiative is the best – the best for strengthening the leadership roles and capacities of community foundations (CFs).
 It was designed to help small and emerging CFs grow their discretionary assets as well as their community leadership skills, and succeeded admirably.
 The evaluation yielded major insights, still completely applicable.
 Chapters are devoted to:

 Once found on the bookshelf of every community foundation in the U.S., thanks to the generosity of the Ford Foundation, which sponsored the initiative and our evaluation work, and only rarely available on Amazon, this book is now a collector’s item, though I’m pleased to say it still is in the possession of most CFs that I’m in touch with.